Austrogomphus angelorum

 commonly known as the Murray River hunter.

 It inhabits slow-flowing parts of the Murray River in South Australia and on the border of New South Wales and Victoria.

 Austrogomphus angelorum is a tiny to medium-sized, black and yellow dragonfly.

+Etymology

+The genus name Austrogomphus combines the prefix austro- (from Latin auster, meaning “south wind”, hence “southern”) with Gomphus, a genus name derived from Greek γόμφος (gomphos, “peg” or “nail”), alluding to the clubbed shape of the abdomen in males.
+The name refers to a southern representative of that group.

+The species name angelorum is an eponym honouring the brothers Frank Milton Angel and Sydney Angel, who collected the original specimens.
+In 1913, Tillyard originally named the species angeli, which was later amended to angelorum to reflect that it honoured two people.